shinwoosohn/carcar/README.md

 ## Inventory Microservice

+The Inventory microservice provides a RESTful API interface for viewing and creating Manufacturers, Vehicles and Automobiles.

+### Manufacturers:

 | Action        | Method        | Url   |
 | ------------- |:-------------:| :-----|
 | List of manufacturers      | GET        | http://localhost:8100/api/manufacturers/ |